namin/llm-verified-with-monte-carlo-tree-search/README.md

 - The [pySagredo](pySagredo) library is adapted from [zhangir-azerbayev/pySagredo](https://github.com/zhangir-azerbayev/pySagredo).
 - The [leanprover-community/repl](https://github.com/leanprover-community/repl) library is used as a clone.
 - The inspiration comes from [_Planning with Large Language Models for Code Generation_ (ICLR 2023)](https://codeaimcts.github.io/).
+- `run_meta.py` is inspired by [Tarun Prasad's coq-prover](https://github.com/mtarunpr/coq-prover), and some of the code snippets are adapted from there.